unibo-spe/spe-slides/content/04-build-automation/_generator.md

 These toolchains *should be controlled independently*!

-You may want to use Java 17 to run Gradle, but compile in a Java 8-compatible bytecode, and then test on Java 11.
+You may want to use Java 17 to run Gradle, but compile to Java 8-compatible bytecode, and then test on Java 11.

 ---